avagardiner/COMP3100Project/README.md

 # COMP3100Project
-This repository will be used for all practical tasks
+This repository will be used to complete all practical tasks in COMP3100 - Distributed Systems